 I read voraciously and favorite authors include Ayn Rand, Frederick Buechner, Montaigne, Madeline L’Engle and David McCullough.

 I revel in the sensory overload of climbing America’s highest mountains and I once navigated the Uganik River with only a tent and raft in grizzly country for a week in the wilderness of Kodiak Island, Alaska.
-I’ve completed twenty full marathons (yes, 26.2 miles each).
+I’ve completed twenty-four full marathons (yes, 26.2 miles each).